 Ready to apply for your license?
 Click here.

-The Collegiate Licensing Company issues the following licenses.
+CLC issues the following licenses.
 For questions or applications please contact CLC.

 Internal Campus Supplier License:

 An Internal Campus Supplier License is available to companies that wish to produce merchandise for internal campus departments and registered student organizations for internal consumption only.
 Internal Campus Suppliers cannot sell to any entity, internal or external, if the product will be resold and/or used for gift with purchase or fundraising.
-Royalties are not paid to the university through this license.

 A Local License is available to companies that desire to obtain a license with an institution located in their immediate in-state marketplace.
 A company may only apply for three institutions or less with the initial application, but can ultimately become licensed for up to five institutions within the same state as their business location.
-Royalties are collected on local licensees.

 A Standard License is available to companies that wish to manufacture collegiate products for six or more institutions.
 This is typically reserved for larger manufacturers with well-established production, distribution, and marketing capabilities.
-Royalties are collected on standard licensees.

 Licensed Vendors must adhere to VCU's Brand Standards.
 Trademarked VCU logos and wordmarks are available to all licensed vendors through the VCU Art Sheet with CLC.